Shape Grid Puzzle

 This blog post contains Amazon affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

-Erich Friedman is one of my favorite puzzle creators.
+This puzzle is the creation of Erich Friedman.
+Erich is one of my favorite puzzle creators.
 He has a section of his website called “Puzzle Palace” that is chock-full of thousands of puzzles.

 I discovered this specific puzzle in Puzzle Box, Volume 2.
 I absolutely love this series of three puzzle books.